r-plus/libcanopenurl/README.md

 # libCanOpenURL

+## iOS 11+

+`applicationsAvailableForHandlingURLScheme` api is restricted.
+I don't know how to bypass this restriction, libCanOpenURL come back as robust way for it.

+## iOS 9-10
 This is deprecated library to get handleable url scheme.
 More easist and no self IPC way is `-[LSApplicationWorkspace applicationsAvailableForHandlingURLScheme:]` method.
 (Detail [#3](https://github.com/r-plus/libcanopenurl/issues/3))

+## detail

 This is sample project to use [LightMessaging](https://github.com/rpetrich/LightMessaging).